All Star & County Teen Ambassador

 WHAT IS AN ALL STAR?

 - Has demonstrated leadership abilities, project achievement, citizenship concern, and maturity of judgment in a variety of situations at and beyond the club level.

-- Has made consistent contributions to the maintenance and expansion of the 4-H Youth Development Program at the club and county level.
+- Is ready to make a difference to the maintenance and expansion of the 4-H Youth Development Program at the club and county level.

 - Exhibits a strong interest in continuing in the Monterey 4-H Youth Development Program and has specific ideas as to ways in which he or she can provide guidance and leadership to some component of the Monterey County 4-H Youth Development Program.